nredell/forecastML/README.md

 windows <- forecastML::create_windows(data_train, window_length = 12)

 #------------------------------------------------------------------------------
-# User-define model - LASSO
+# User-define model function - LASSO
 # The model takes in a data.frame with a target and predictors with exactly the same format as
 # in create_lagged_df(). 'outcome_cols' is the column index of the target.
 The
-# model returns a model object suitable for a predict-type function.
+# function returns a model object suitable for the user-defined predict function.
 library(glmnet)
 model_function <- function(data, outcome_cols = 1) {